 What Novastar Looks for in Entrepreneurs

-Novastar is a venture capital fund manager dedicated to supporting exceptional entrepreneurs building innovative businesses to profitably serve aspiring mass market consumers in East Africa.
+Novastar is a venture capital fund manager dedicated to supporting exceptional entrepreneurs building innovative businesses to profitably serve aspiring mass market consumers in East and West Africa.
 These ‘New Entrepreneurial Stars’ are catalysts for innovation, accountability, efficiency and accumulation of wealth for the common good.

 We look for market potential, focused strategies (there is more than enough complexity in execution when growing a business in frontier markets), business model innovation, and a fundamental alignment between commercial success and positive social impact.
 But the quality of the founders trumps these.